CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 You can specify multiple traffic classes and multiple ports by separating the classes or ports by a comma (no spaces).

-This example creates latency thresholds for Class *3* traffic on port *swp1* where the upper threshold is *10 usecs* and the lower threshold is *1 usec*:
+The following example creates latency thresholds for Class 3 traffic on port swp1 where the upper threshold is 10 usecs and the lower threshold is 1 usec:

 ```
 cumulus@switch:~$ sudo netq config add agent wjh-threshold latency 3 swp1 10 1
 ```

-This example creates congestion thresholds for Class *4* traffic on port *swp1* where the upper threshold is *200 cells* and the lower threshold is *10 cells*, where a cell is a unit of 144 bytes:
+This example creates congestion thresholds for Class 4 traffic on port swp1 where the upper threshold is 200 cells and the lower threshold is 10 cells, where a cell is a unit of 144 bytes:

 ```
 cumulus@switch:~$ sudo netq config add agent wjh-threshold congestion 4 swp1 200 10